 Following my studies, I founded the Moving Voice Laboratory, a space for actors, dancers, performers and makers to explore relationships between choreography and text.
 The laboratory has been running successfully since 2016 and has ongoing support by the CCA.

-Performance Making; I create performances as a way of highlighting my observations of the world.
-Through an interdisciplinary approach, I use elements of choreography, live and recorded music, text with a preference in poetry and often installation.
+Performance Making; I create interdisciplinary, dance-theatre performances as a way of highlighting my observations of the world.
+My work uses elements of choreography, live and recorded music and text, and I have a particular interest in the poetic elements that relationships between choreography and text can evoke.
+My work has included installation.

 Voice Coaching; I specialise in voice coaching through an investigation of one's body as a whole.
 My knowledge, experience, understanding of the body and ongoing research support me in creating spaces for my students to experience the full potential and strength of their voices.
 My singing preferences are on traditional Greek and Eastern European songs.